derast/array_2d_sort/README.md

 # array_2d_sort
-This is the udacity "Why classes, Prog Quiz" solution
+This is the udacity C++ for programmers "Why classes, Prog Quiz" solution